stew-r/default-gce-web-app/README.md

 curl localhost:80
 ```

-## Update and host image on Docker Hub
+## Build and the host image on Docker Hub

 Build the image: